Thomas O. Ryder: Education and early career

 Ryder was born in Varnville, SC, but was raised in Alexandria, LA. where he attended public schools.

 Ryder received a Bachelor of Arts degree in journalism from Louisiana State University in 1966.

 After graduating from Louisiana State University in 1966, he was hired as a publishing trainee at Time Inc. and in 1968 became a publishing executive at Xerox Education Publications.
 In 1972, he joined Vincent Drucker and Frank McCulloch as the founding executive team in Education Today Co.
 Inc. in Palo Alto, CA. The company published magazines and books for teachers and parents, including Learning and The Magazine for Creative Teaching.
 Ryder was president of the company and a member of the board of directors.
 From 1980 until May 1984 Ryder was senior vice president of CBS Magazines.

+Career

 American Express

 Ryder served as the president of American Express Travel Related Services International, a division of American Express Company from October 1995 to April 1998.

 He had been president of American Express Merchant-Related Services World Wide and had joined the company as president of American Express Publishing World Wide in May 1984.